Twotigers2022/Ying-s-631-final-project/README.md

 ## Topic 2:

-Github-we can push R Markdown files on Github, share a link, and others can read our files.
+Github-I am still a beginner for Github, I learned how to push R markdown files to Github to share with others.I am sure there are ohter cool functions in Github, I just need to explore more.

 ## Topic 3: